mpeyfuss/luci-market/README.md

 calculateRoyalty(collection, tokenId, salePrice)
 ```

 The royalty model returns the royalty recipient and the royalty amount.
 The marketplace pays royalties before paying seller proceeds.
-Listings snapshot the royalty amount when created but resolve the current recipient when purchased.
+Listings snapshot the royalty amount when created but resolve the current recipient from the marketplace's current royalty model when purchased.
+Changing the royalty recipient or replacing the marketplace royalty model therefore changes where an existing listing's snapshotted royalty is paid without changing the seller's proceeds.
 Bids resolve both values when accepted.

 ### Configuration